Indecent Proposal (album): Background

 The LP was due to have been issued in November 2000 - "Roll Out" was issued as a promo single that fall - but was held over for an entire year after a series of distribution changes and release date postponements.
-Two tracks, "Hummin (Interlude)" (a Timbaland solo track) and "Drama", which features Petey Pablo, Sebastian & Static Major, were originally issued on the album, but was removed afterwards.
+Two tracks, "Hummin (Interlude)" (a Timbaland solo track) and "Drama", which features Petey Pablo, Sebastian, but were originally issued on the album, but was removed afterwards.